LixiangZhao98/PointCloud-Visualization-Tool/README.md

 ## Demo1: Read data, visualize data, calculate density field
 - Demo in `Assets/PointCloud-Visualization-Tool/Scenes/PointCloudVisualization.unity`
 - To switch datasets, click the gameobject `script/RunTime` in Hierarchy and change `datasets` in the inspector window.
-- To calculate the density field of point cloud by the modified Breiman kernel density estimation with a finite-support adaptive Epanechnikov kernel, click the gameobject `script/RunTime` in Hierarchy and set `CalculateDensity` as true in the inspector window before running the game.
+- To enable the density calculation, click the gameobject `script/RunTime` in Hierarchy and set `CalculateDensity` as true in the inspector window before running the game.
 - To generate iso-surface and change threshold, click the gameobject `script/RunTime` in Hierarchy and adjust `MCGPUThreshold` in the inspector window.
 Then you can see the iso-surface enclosing the region with density higher than `MCGPUThreshold` just as follows.
 ![Image](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/blob/master/Assets/pic/marchingcube.png "Image")